3snowp7im/urn/README.md

 solutions for split tracking with a delayed start available on *nix platforms.

-Forked from the original project (rest in peace), the goal of this fork is to add some minor fixes and implement its pull requests.
+**Forked** from the [original project](https://github.com/3snowp7im/urn) (rest in peace).

+Features added:
+- Now the last split folder is saved (by [@Thue](https://github.com/Thue))
+- New default theme (LiveSplit theme)
+- New shortcut to keep window always on top (Ctrl K)
+- More friendly README.md
+- Nicer time format
+- New Urn icon ✨

+Bugs fixed:
+- Timer kept running in the background while paused
+- User was able to skip the last split

-## Quick start
+## Quick start and installation

 Urn requires `libgtk+-3.0`, `x11`, `libjansson`
 and installing requires `imagemagick`, and `rsync`.